jdanielkim/carcrash/README.md

 Primarily focused on interpretability

-## The area's in which I look to address are:
+## The area's in which we look to address are:

 1. How can this be used in the outside world?
-2. What does the statistical techniques conclude about my data?
+2. What does the statistical techniques conclude about our data?
 3. Feature engineering
-4. What did the visualizations tell about my data?
+4. What did the visualizations tell about our data?
 5. What features did I use?
 6. Evaluation metric
 7. What model was best fit?